dstarkebaum/postgres-vs-neo4j/README.md

 Then remove the store_lock
 `sudo rm /var/lib/neo4j/data/databases/store_lock`

+## Setting up a password:
+If you haven't started your server yet, you can pre-configure neo4j with a default password using neo4j-admin:

+`sudo neo4j-admin set-initial-password <password>`

+If you have already started your database you can login to it with cypher-shell, (default user:`neo4j`, default: `neo4j`) `CALL dbms.security.changePassword("<password>")`

 You may also need to modify the neo4j configuration file:
 `sudo nano /etc/neo4j/neo4j.conf`